weinberg/SQLToy/README.md

 ## Cross Join

-`cross(a,b)`: cross takes two tables and returns a table which includes a cross join of all rows
+`CROSS_JOIN(a,b)`: cross takes two tables and returns a table which includes a cross join of all rows

 ## Inner Join

-`innerJoin(a,b)`: innerJoin takes two tables and a predicate.
+`INNER_JOIN(a,b, pred)`: innerJoin takes two tables and a predicate.
 Result will be a table which includes the cross join of all rows which satisfy the predicate and have no null elements.
+The predicate has the signature `(a,b) => boolean` and should return true for all rows which should be in the resulting table.

 ## Left Join

-`leftJoin(a,b)`: leftJoin takes two tables and a predicate.
+`LEFT_JOIN(a,b, pred)`: leftJoin takes two tables and a predicate.
 Result will be a table which includes the cross join of all rows which satisfy the predicate and which has no nulls in table a.

 ## Right Join

-`rightJoin(a,b)`: rightJoin takes two tables and a predicate.
+`RIGHT_JOIN(a,b, pred)`: rightJoin takes two tables and a predicate.
 Result will be a table which includes the cross join of all rows which satisfy the predicate and which has no nulls in table b.

 # Sample output